The Moment That Made Difficult Conversations Easier

 Two days later, I met with the employee.Â

 She was shocked.
 She was confused.
 And she was sad.
 There was nothing I could say to make it better.
-I hadn’t built trust with her yet.
-Nothing I could say would justify me addressing her performance instead of her long-time leader.

 After that meeting, she went to her peers and bitterly complained about how unfair her new leader, Annie, was.Â